-What Is the Adequate Water Softener Brine Tank Water Level?
+What is the Adequate Water Softener Brine Tank Salt Level?

-Your brine tank should be at least a quarter full of salt.
-That should be around four to six inches below the top of the tank for excellent efficiency and keep the salt level over the water line.
+Your brine tank should be at least a quarter full of salt, which comes at around four to six inches below the top of the tank.
+This makes for excellent efficiency and keeps the salt level over the water line.

 How Much Water Should Be in the Brine Tank After Regeneration?

-If you have a newer water softener system, the brine tank may be a dry one.
+Dry tanks, on the other hand, have a computerized process for preparing brine, as we established before.
 That means you will only have water in your tank for an hour or two before the softener goes through the regeneration cycle.

 Water Softener Brine Tank Maintenance